mlandis/phyddle/docs/source/overview.rst

   node4,1

 Downsampling is not implemented with ancestral state reconstruction since different ancestral nodes will be present with different samples.
-If any of the trees are larger than ``tree_width``, subsample the trees in the simulation script.
+If any of the trees are larger than the specified maximum tree size (``tree_width``), subsample the trees in the simulation script.

 Ancestral state can be estimated three ways with phyddle.
 Only one ancestral state estimation option should be specified at a time.